A sore throat is right up there with a stuffy or runny nose on the list of common symptoms. But common doesn’t equal harmless. Read on to learn more.

 Sore throats are among the most common symptoms a person can experience.
 But while most of the time there’s nothing to worry about, there are certain times when it’s best to visit your primary care physician.

 A sore throat may be a symptom of the flu.
-If the pain is persistent and accompanied by heartburn, it may be a signal of gastrointestinal reflux disorder GERD, in which stomach acids back up in your esophagus.
+If the pain is persistent and accompanied by heartburn, it may be a signal of gastroesophageal reflux disease or GERD, in which stomach acids back up in your esophagus.

-“Acid reflux can be treated through dietary and lifestyle modifications, medications — usually proton pump inhibitors (PPIs), and in some cases, surgery is a treatment option,” said Michael Johns, MD, professor of Clinical Otolaryngology-Head and Neck Surgery at Keck School of Medicine and director of the USC Voice Center of the USC Caruso Department of Otolaryngology – Head and Neck Surgery of Keck Medicine of USC.
-“Long-term reflux can cause laryngeal ulcers or granulomas, vocal fold scarring, pneumonia, Barrett’s esophagus, and in some cases esophageal or throat cancer.”
+“Acid reflux can be treated through dietary and lifestyle modifications, medications, and in some cases, surgery is a treatment option,” said Bildzukewicz, who is also an assistant professor of clinical surgery at the Keck School of Medicine of USC.
+“Long-term reflux can cause laryngeal ulcers or granulomas, vocal fold scarring, pneumonia, Barrett’s esophagus and, in some cases, esophageal or throat cancer.”

 In extreme cases, the bacteria can get into your bloodstream and cause infections in your heart valves, which can be life threatening.
 It can also spread to your other organs, such as the liver, brain and kidneys.
 The good news is that strep is easy to diagnose with a throat culture and responds well to treatment with antibiotics.